Wind4Greg/BBS-LinkedData/README.md

 6. Run a JSON-LD framing based procedure to determine quads to be selectively disclosed for the *unsigned* document.
 7. Run a JSON-LD framing based procedure to determine quads to be selectively disclosed for the *VCOptions*.
 8. Obtain the indexes of the quads in the *allQuads* array for the selective disclosure quads in the previous two steps.
 These are the *selectiveDisclosure* indexes.
 Take a set union of these indexes with the `requiredRevealStatements` (these are indexes too).
 Save these to the `disclosedIndexes`.
+9. Recreate the original BBS `header` from the `requiredRevealStatements` like in the signature procedure.
-9. Create an "proof options" for the VP. *vpOptions*.
-Add the `disclosedIndexes` to it.
+10. Create an "proof options" for the VP. *vpOptions*.
+Add the `disclosedIndexes` and `requiredRevealStatements` to it.
 Canonize, and convert to bytes base on UTF-8 encoding.
 This will be the *ph* (presentation header).
-10. Compute the BBS proof = ProofGen(PK, signature, header, ph, messages, disclosed_indexes).
+11. Compute the BBS proof = ProofGen(PK, signature, header, ph, messages, disclosed_indexes).
 Use base58btc encoding and add this information to the *vpOptions* `proofValue` field.
-11. Created a new VC based on relevant quads according to `disclosedIndexes` and the *allQuads*; Create a new "proof" field for this VC based on the corresponding `disclosedIndexes` and *allQuads*.
+12. Created a new VC based on relevant quads according to `disclosedIndexes` and the *allQuads*; Create a new "proof" field for this VC based on the corresponding `disclosedIndexes` and *allQuads*.
-12. Assemble the VP from the new VC and *vpOptions* field.
+13. Assemble the VP from the new VC and *vpOptions* field.

 **Questions/Issue**: Do we need to use JSON-LD framing to help us select "disclosed indexes" or "required revealed indexes".
 If we just select from the quads can we break the reconstructed VC?
 Can we use JSON-LD framing options or mechanisms to better reconstruct the selectively disclosed VC.
 In my simple processing I have a "@graph" array rather than nice containment of the `credentialSubject` directly in the `verifiableCredential` within the `verifiablePresentation`.
 See [presentation.json](exampleIO/presentation.json).